Understanding Eczema and Effective Care

 - Requires discipline and patience

-- Individual adaptation necessary
+- Individual adjustment necessary

-Trigger Management: Identify your personal triggers
+Trigger Management: Identify Your Personal Triggers

-- Chemical irritants: perfumes, preservatives, cleaning products
+- Chemical irritants: Perfumes, preservatives, cleaning agents

 - Stress: Emotional and physical stress